serhiiur/FastAPI-Docker-Swarm-Deploy/README.md

 limactl shell manager curl http://127.0.0.1:8000/api/health
 ```

+### Proxy the API to Host:

-In order to make the application available on the host machine, you need to create a tunnel for the Manager node:
+During development you might want to make the application accessible from the host machine.
+Follow the steps below to achieve this:

+**Step 1**.
+Create a tunnel for the Manager node:
 ```bash
 limactl tunnel manager
 ```